tychoish/fun/README.md

 - The root `fun` package contains a few generic function types and with a collection of methods for interacting and managing and manipulating these operations.
-The `fun.Iterator` provides a framework for interacting with sequences, including some powerful high-level parallel processing tools.
+The `fun.Stream` provides a framework for interacting with sequences, including some powerful high-level parallel processing tools.
-- In `itertools` and with `fun.Iterator`, an iterator framework and tools for interacting with iterators and generators.
+- In `itertools` and with `fun.Stream`, a stream framework and tools for interacting with streams (iterators) and generators.
 - In `srv`, a service orchestration toolkit and lifecycle tools.
 - In `ft` a number of low-level function-manipulation tools.
 - In `pubsub`, a channel-based message broker (for one-to-many channel